Skip to main content

 UX designer’s skill matrix

 My approach was to connect each responsibility with a specific skill.
-This helped me to prepare measurable requirements for each role and make it transparent and clear for the team.
-This skill-based approach is crucial for effective team management and aligning with organizational goals.
+This helped me prepare measurable requirements for each role and make expectations transparent for the team.

-Each skill has a short description and a list of books, articles, and videos that can help team members familiarize themselves with the topic.
-This comprehensive skill development strategy ensures continuous learning and growth within the design team.
+Each skill has a short description and a list of books, articles, and videos so team members can familiarize themselves with the topic.

 Evaluation